 Cranwell Primary School has adopted this accessibility plan in line with the school's special educational needs policy with the aim of ensuring that our school is socially and academically inclusive, that all pupils have access to a full curriculum and that all pupils are appropriately challenged.
-We are committed to providing a fully inclusive and accessible environment for all pupils, staff, parents and visitors.
-This plan sets out how we will meet the needs of disabled pupils, staff and visitors over the next three years.
+We are committed to providing a fully inclusive and accessible environment for all pupils, staff, parents, and visitors.
+This plan sets out how we will meet the needs of pupils with SEN and Disabilities, staff and visitors over the next three years.